 In ancient times, under the Etruscans and Romans, the Maremma was widely populated and known for its farms.
 Though the area was marshland, ancient farmers developed subterranean canals which helped manage the right amount of irrigation.
 It was from the coast of the Maremma that the Etruscans founded ports and handled foreign trade.

 Unfortunately, the region declined rapidly under the Romans.
-The new citizens did not keep up drainage maintenance and malaria became a huge problem.
+The new citizens did not keep up with drainage maintenance and malaria became a huge problem.
 Eventually, the Maremma was used only as a winter grazing ground for cattle herds from the inland mountains.
-Though there were many reclamation efforts launched throughout the years by the grand dukes of Tuscany in the 18th and early 19th centuries.
+There were many reclamation efforts launched throughout the years by the grand dukes of Tuscany in the 18th and early 19th centuries.
 Finally, in the 1930s, some drainage of the swamps began and people could begin to repopulate this area.
 In 1951, the Maremma Land Reform Agency invested great amounts in developing the region.
 They invested in farms, new roads, and rural service centers to assist local populations, this brought considerable change to the Maremma.
 As the years have gone on, Maremma still struggles with rain and flooding, but producers and farmers along the region have been able to thrive, protecting their lands and holding together a strong community.

 The Cowboys of Italy